MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 ms.topic: conceptual
 ms.custom:
-ms.date: 09/27/2023
+ms.date: 05/31/2024
 ms.subservice:
 ms.author: nenandw
 ms.reviewer: dmartens
 contributors:
     - neerajnandwana-msft
     - nickdoelman
+    - DanaMartens
 ---

 # Microsoft Power Platform CLI support for Power Pages

 Microsoft Power Platform CLI (command line interface) is a simple, single-stop developer command-line interface that empowers developers and app makers to create code components.

 Microsoft Power Platform CLI tooling is the first step toward a comprehensive application life-cycle management (ALM) story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.
-For more information, see [What is Microsoft Power Platform CLI?](/power-platform/developer/cli/introduction)
+For more information, go to [What is Microsoft Power Platform CLI?](/power-platform/developer/cli/introduction)

 With this feature, the Microsoft Power Platform CLI enables CI/CD (Continuous Integration/Continuous Deployment) of a Power Pages site configuration.
 You can now check in the website configuration to source control and move the website configuration to any environment using Microsoft Power Platform CLI.

 > [!NOTE]
 > - This feature is generally available starting with Power Platform CLI version 1.9.8.
-To learn about installing the latest version, see [Install Microsoft Power Platform CLI](/power-platform/developer/cli/introduction).
+To learn about installing the latest version, go to [Install Microsoft Power Platform CLI](/power-platform/developer/cli/introduction).
 > - Starting with the Power Platform CLI version 1.27, the `pac paportal` command is changed to `pac powerpages`. `paportal` continues to work, but we recommend using `powerpages` going forward.
 This article will soon be updated to use `powerpages` instead of `paportal`.

 ### Why use Microsoft Power Platform CLI for website development?